anjalipandey21/The-Guac-Stop-Cloud-Data-Warehouse/README.md

 - Inefficient access to historical and real-time sales data
 - Inability to scale reporting for business expansion and forecasting

-**Objective:** Design a scalable, cloud-based data warehouse to improve operational efficiency, enable self-service reporting, and empower data-driven decision-making.
+**Objective:** Design a scalable, cloud-based data warehouse to improve operational efficiency, enable self-service reporting, and empower data-driven decision-making

 ---